ericbutler555/eb-grid/README.md

 # eb-grid

 Responsive-grid CSS library that's laser-focused on being easy, super flexible and super fast to build with.
-Tiny footprint, no class collisions with the major CSS frameworks.
+Small footprint, no class collisions with the major CSS frameworks.

-*As of version 1.0 eb-grid is stable and will continue to be tested and maintained.*
+*As of version 1.1 eb-grid is stable and will continue to be tested and maintained.*

-#### Another responsive grid: why bother? ####
+## Another responsive grid: why bother? ####

 eb-grid gives you greater flexibility than other responsive frameworks in two major ways:

-**Variable column totals:** eb-grid uses fraction-based class names so you can change the total number of "base" columns in your grid for every row of content on your page.
+**1. Variable column totals:** eb-grid uses fraction-based class names so you can change the total number of "base" columns in your grid for every row of content on your page.

-**More breakpoints:** eb-grid has 6 distinct breakpoints so you can target phones, phablets, tablets, laptops, desktops, and widescreen viewports.
+**2. More breakpoints:** eb-grid has 6 distinct breakpoints so you can target phones, phablets, tablets, laptops, desktops, and widescreen viewports.

 Also:

-**Less markup:** With eb-grid there are layers and columns.
+**3. Less markup:** With eb-grid there are layers (rows) and columns.
 No outer "container" elements, no negative margin trickery, and nesting elements is fine.
 Forms are a breeze.
-In fact, you don't even need layers or columns.
+In fact, you don't even need layers or columns if you don't want.
 You can use the fractional-width class names on any elements you want: divs, text, images, form inputs, buttons, whatever.

-**Tiny footprint:** eb-grid is currently just **6.7 kb minified / 1.4 kb gzipped.** So there's basically zero performance impact.
+**4. Lightweight:** eb-grid v1.1 is just **7.3 kb minified.** So there's basically zero performance impact.

-**No class collisions:** eb-grid **does not interfere** with, and can be used in the same project alongside, other responsive frameworks like Bootstrap and Foundation (as long as you're using them on separate elements).
+**5. No class collisions:** eb-grid **does not interfere** with, and can be used in the same project alongside, other responsive frameworks like Bootstrap and Foundation (as long as you're using them on separate elements).
 So you can use eb-grid as a patch to handle just a certain section, or slowly phase it into a legacy code base, without creating problems in an existing layout.

 ## Basics ##